18F/18f.gsa.gov/_team/alan-atlas.md

 At 18F, he said he enjoys working with clients to revamp their technology product development methodologies.

-“The projects I work on are all important initiatives undertaken by various government agencies,” he said.
+“The projects I work on are all important initiatives undertaken by various government agencies,” Alan said.
 “They are vast in scale and often bring daunting challenges to overcome.
 None of my work is wasted or unimportant here.”